janbiedermann/sprockets/README.md

 It features declarative dependency management for JavaScript and CSS assets, as well as a powerful preprocessor pipeline that allows you to write assets in languages like CoffeeScript, Sass and SCSS.
-## For improved performance with rails and opal-ruby, ruby-hperloop
+## For improved performance with rails and opal-ruby, ruby-hperloop in development environment

 #### with Gdbm
 In your Gemfile: